7shi/dante-la-el/Inferno/MT/compare-en.md

 and after food is hungrier than before.
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">99</td><td>
-and after the meal has more hunger than before.
+and after the meal, it has more hunger than before.
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">99</td><td>
 and after the meal, it is hungrier than before.
 </td></tr>
 <tr><td>Bard-1</td><td align="right">99</td><td>
-and after its food it has more hunger than before.
+and after the meal it has more hunger than before.
 </td></tr>
 <tr><td>Bard-2</td><td align="right">99</td><td>
-And after the meal it has more hunger than before.
+and after eating it is hungrier than before.
 </td></tr>
 <tr><td>DeepL</td><td align="right">99</td><td>
 And after his meal has more hunger than before.